danieljiang520/danieljiang520/README.md

-### Hi there 👋
+## Hi there 👋

 ![danieljiang520's github stats](https://github-readme-stats-sigma-five.vercel.app/api?username=danieljiang520&count_private=true)

-Hey, I am a Computer Engineering student at the University of Michigan!
-I enjoy making 3D modeling GUIs and working on robotic systems.
+Hi!
+I am currently pursuing a Bachelor's degree in Computer Engineering with minors in Mathematics and Music at the University of Michigan.
+I enjoy making 3D modeling GUIs and working in robotics and autonomous systems.

+#### Something about me
+As you can guess from my avatar, I love every possible activity related to basketball, whether it is stats analytics, watching NBA and FIBA, or playing in the instramural league in school.
+I was born in Toronto, Canada and lived in Beijing and Shanghai during my elementary education.
+Then, I moved back to Toronto for middle and high school and finally ended up in Ann Arbor, Michigan.

 - 🔭 Some of the projects I've worked on:
   - :dog: [Simba](https://github.com/danieljiang520/Simba)